ark-network/arkdev.info/docs/learn/concepts.md

 The **VTXO leaf script** is the last level of the [VTXO tree](#vtxo-tree).
 It should appear on-chain only if the VTXO owner decided to unilaterally exit the Ark.
 It has 2 tapscript closures

-1. **Redeem** lets to spend the VTXO onchain after a CSV delay. the delay prevents the ASP to lost a VTXO spent off-chain.
+1. **Redeem** lets to spend the VTXO onchain after a CSV delay. the delay prevents the ASP to loose a VTXO spent off-chain.
 2. **Forfeit** expects both parties (owner and ASP) to sign the spending transaction.
 It is used to spend the VTXO off-chain.

 ```hack